NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 # Program-Wide Ontology Files

-The Entities, Events, and Relations ontologies contain the vocabulary that will be used for definning messages post-M18 evaluation.
+The Entities, Events, and Relations ontologies contain the vocabulary that will be used for defining messages post-M18 evaluation.

 ## EntityOntology